PMA-Development/OMA-EMB-Device/README.md

 ## Diagram / connection diagram
 This diagram shows how to connect the different modules / components to the ESP8266.

+All the sensor types has 2x LEDS, that is used for the sensor states, and is controlled with the ChangeState action.
+Green LED for "On", rd LED for "Off" and the build in LED for "ServiceMode"

 ### Weather Station - ESP8266
 This this is the weather station sensor, that deliveres weather data.